BoulderAI/docker-tensorflow-l4t/README.md

 # docker-tensorflow-l4t
 A repository to build a tensorflow C++ container for L4T platforms

+Used to build the docker container at https://hub.docker.com/repository/docker/baicontainers/l4t-tensorflow-cc

 # Instructions

 Download the zip file from https://hub.docker.com/repository/docker/baicontainers/l4t-tensorflow-cc to this directory.